i-like-robots/hyperons/benchmark/README.md

 ## Diagnosing performance issues

-With Flamebearer installed you can run the benchmark with profiling enabled.
-This will load test only the Hyperons endpoint and output a flamechart:
+With Flamebearer installed you can run load test Hyperons alone with Node profiling enabled.
+This will generate an interactive flame chart:

 ```js
 $ sh scripts/profile.sh
 ```